naistangz/Technical_Training/docs/Week2_SQL/objectives.md

 table_customer_info:
 table_bank_account:

-Which categories of data might you find in each table?
+### Which categories of data might you find in each table?

+**Possible answers:** isbn code, date published, title of book, bank accounts, customer id,

 ---
 **Primary Keys**
 - Primary key is a field in a table which uniquely identifies each row/record in a database table.